 I’d read a few blogs that claimed Brisbane didn’t exactly have much happening, but I’d chose to ignore them and hoped for the best.
-For the first two nights, I’d booked into Brisbane Backpacker Resort (or BBR) and Somewhere to Stay Hostel for the rest of the week (you can read more about both of these in A Tale of Two Hostels – coming soon!)
+For the first two nights, I’d booked into Brisbane Backpacker Resort (or BBR) and then checked into the Somewhere to Stay Hostel for the rest of the week.

 I was based out of the West End, so getting around was easy and all of the major sights were pretty close by.
 There were a couple of things I had originally intended on doing but later changed my mind about after talking to other travellers who had been left disappointed and out of pocket – particularly the Lone Pine Koala Sanctuary.
 This was pretty high on my list before I arrived (you know, when in Australia…hug a koala!) but when two of the guys I’d been sharing a dorm with had shelled out $54 ($36 just to get in, another $18 for a photo) and said the poor koalas got passed from person to person in a never-ending queue, I quickly decided that I’d rather see them in the wild somewhere later on in my trip.